iCarto/utentes-api/CONTRIBUTING.md

 Editor preferences are available as .editorconfig file for easy use in common text editors.
 Read more and [download the plugin for your editor](http://editorconfig.org)

 Please do not push files to the master branch that not passes the flake8 tests specified in setup.cfg.
-Just install in your virtualenv flake `pip install flake8`, and execute it from within this folder with
+Just install in your virtualenv the required dev dependencies `pip install -r requirements-dev.txt`, and execute it from within this folder with

 ```
 flake8